datastaxdevs/workshop-cassandra-fundamentals/README.md

 ```
 _"desc" is short for "describe", either is valid._

 > CQL commands usually end with a semicolon `;`.
-If you hit Enter, nothing happens and you don't even get your prompt back, most likely it's because you have not closed the command with `;`.
+If you hit Enter and nothing happens -- you don't even get your prompt back -- most likely it's because you have not ended the command with `;`.
 If in trouble, you can always get back to the prompt with `Ctrl-C` and start typing the command anew.

 📗 **Expected output**